Guarantee our Essentials: reforming Universal Credit to ensure we can all afford the essentials in hard times

-- 90% of low-income households on Universal Credit are currently going without essentials.
+- around 5 in 6 low-income households on Universal Credit are currently going without essentials

-- Support has eroded over decades and the basic rate (‘standard allowance’) of Universal Credit is now at its lowest ever level as a proportion of average earnings.
+- support has eroded over decades and the basic rate (‘standard allowance’) of Universal Credit is now at around its lowest ever level as a proportion of average earnings

-Inadequate social security is the main driver of food bank need, with almost 1.3 million parcels given out from Trussell Trust food banks between April and September 2022.
+Inadequate social security is the main driver of food bank need, with 1.5 million food parcels given out from Trussell Trust food banks between April and September 2023.
 Without an adequate safety net, a setback can be hard to overcome.
 Poverty comes at a significant cost to the individual, but also to the economy and wider society, with downstream costs to public services such as the NHS.

 UK Government should introduce an Essentials Guarantee

 The Essentials Guarantee would embed in our social security system the widely supported principle that, at a minimum, Universal Credit should protect people from going without essentials.
 Developed in line with public attitude insights and focus groups, this policy would ensure everyone has a protected minimum amount of support in Universal Credit to afford essentials.
 It would enshrine in legislation:

-- an independent process to regularly determine the Essentials Guarantee level, based on the cost of essentials (such as food, utilities and vital household goods) for the adults in a household (excluding rent and council tax);
+- an independent process to regularly recommend the Essentials Guarantee level, based on the cost of essentials (such as food, utilities and vital household items) for the adults in a household (excluding rent and council tax);

 The Essentials Guarantee level